HIGHLANDER II: THE QUICKENING – A Retrospective Review

 One has to respect that Highlander II: The Quickening tried to explore the origins of the mythology.
 It also gave Connor something meaningful to do with the Prize and he put it to use.
 The film is daring in its intention to be original and continue Connor’s story.
 It’s epic with its choices.
 Yet, none of those choices makes much sense.
 Some of the parallels to the original are also just crazily stupid.

-Finally, as the couple starts to grow close and intimate, Connor tells Brenda who he truly is.
+As the couple starts to grow close and intimate, Connor tells Brenda who he truly is.
 He puts a dagger in Brenda’s hand and forces her to stab him.
-As a result, she sees he’s telling the truth and they have sex.
+Subsequently, she sees he’s telling the truth and they have sex.
 This is all done in a glittering 1980s love scene.
-In Highlander II: The Quickening, Brenda’s dead, the victim of the solar radiation.
+In Highlander II: The Quickening, Brenda’s dead, the victim of solar radiation.
 So, Connor is unencumbered yet again, needing a new love interest.

 Louise Marcus (Virginia Madsen), a political radical, enlists old 2024 Connor for help.
 He stonewalls her, the scene lasting seconds.
 General Katana’s flying assassins come in for an attack and Connor kills one.
 He emerges from an explosion unscathed and young again.
 Louise witnesses all of this and Connor tells her who he is.
 They begin kissing and that’s all it takes.
 They don’t establish the begrudging rapport that Connor had with Brenda.

-Sean Connery and Christopher Lambert in ‘Highlander II: The Quickening’ (1991)
+Sean Connery and Christopher Lambert in “Highlander II: The Quickening” (1991).
+Photo courtesy of InterStar.

 Analysis

 There are worse movies than Highlander II: The Quickening.
-Obviously, there are terrible low-budget movies.
+There are terrible low-budget movies.
 Tommy Wiseau’s The Room (2003) is a genuinely bad movie.
 But it’s so bad it’s funny.
-There are other sequels that have mauled properties offensively.
+Other sequels have mauled properties offensively.
 However, the beauty of this sequel is that it truly aspired to be something.
 Not just a continuation of Connor’s story.
 It wanted to be a social and environmental commentary.

 Kudos is given though to one scene where Louise looks through Connor’s possessions.
 This search catalogs the lives he’s led through the centuries, revealing the identities he’s assumed to disguise that he’s immortal.
 It’s a short scene that captures the spirit of the original.
 It also offers an insight into how this guy has had to navigate time and people just to continue to exist anonymously.